ethanniser/ai-classwork/writeup.md

 Alpha Beta pruning is very dependent on the order of exploration.
 The same tree traversed in a different order may lead to vastly different oppurtunites for pruning.

-The optimal order for the most pruning would be where
+The optimal order for the most pruning would be where the best moves are explored first.

+If a cheaper to calculate hueristic exists, it theoretically could be used to sort the exploration order prior to begining the algorithm.